memgraph/docs/docs/how-to-guides/networkx.md

 Besides using already implemented modules, you can create your own module which utilizes the NetworkX library.
 To learn how to implement a custom query module, head over to the [example of query module in Python](/docs/memgraph/reference-guide/query-modules/implement-custom-query-modules/custom-query-module-example#python-api).

-Since Memgraph is integrated with NetworkX, you can import NetworkX library inside your Python code and start coding.
-In this guide, we will create a new query module which utilizes the NetworkX library with the help of Memgraph Lab.
+Since Memgraph is integrated with NetworkX, you can import NetworkX library inside Python code.
+This guide will show you how to create a new query module that utilizes the NetworkX library within Memgraph's visual interface Memgraph Lab.

 ### 1. Connect to Memgraph